rankutah/blog/sites/rank-utah/posts/mobile-website-design-in-utah-county.md

 ---
 date: 2025-07-28
 is_published: Published
-title: Mobile Website Design for Small Businesses in Orem Utah
+title: Mobile Website Design for Small Businesses in Utah County
 tags:
   - web-design
 ---
-Rank Utah builds websites that are mobile-friendly and optimized for small businesses in Orem Utah.
+Rank Utah builds websites that are mobile-friendly and optimized for small businesses in Utah County.
 If you are looking for a redesign of a current website or need a website for your new business you can visit [RankUtah.com](https://rankutah.com/) to learn more.

 ## What are 3 important considerations of a mobile-friendly design?